 Final waxing process to protect your boat's gelcoat

 After compounding, use a wax immediately.
 Paste wax provides longest protection.
 Apply to deck areas last.
 Wax fills microscopic gelcoat pores.
 Buff off haze with clean cloths.
 Skip the polishing step if using AIO.
 Reapply every season for best results.
+Your gelcoat stays protected longer.
+Nothing beats that just-waxed glow.
+The water will bead beautifully.

 How do I buff and wax a boat by hand?